-The Program Manager is responsible for achieving the Land Trust’s conservation goals within its Lake Superior, Border Lakes and Mississippi Headwaters program areas principally through the completion of conservation easement projects with private landowners.
-In addition, the Program Manager sets the stage for program success by: 1) crafting conservation plans that prioritize and target the Land Trust’s work, 2) building effective partnerships that enable the Land Trust to maximize its impact and harness the contributions of others, and 3) procuring resources to support the program(s).
+The Conservation Program Manager will implement the Minnesota Land Trust’s 2017-2027 Conservation Agenda within its Agassiz Beach Ridges, Alexandria Moraine and Minnesota River Conservation Program Areas in western Minnesota.
+The Program Manager is responsible for achieving the Land Trust’s conservation goals of land protection and ecological restoration within these assigned program areas.
+In addition, the Program Manager sets the stage for program success by: 1) crafting conservation plans that prioritize and target the Land Trust’s work, 2) building effective partnerships that enable the Land Trust to maximize its impact and harness the contributions of others, and 3) procuring resources to support the programs.

 - Draft correspondence, memoranda, requests for proposals, contracts and other complex documents; assist in the development of appropriate maps and GIS data.

 - Participate in communication and outreach activities related to land protection projects.

 - Work with the Director of Land Protection, Stewardship Director, Director of Restoration, Staff Attorney and other Land Trust staff to implement other projects or programs as requested.

 - A master’s degree in natural resources, land management or other related conservation field, or real-estate law.